Kreyeptic/Final-Project/OffensiveTemplate.md

 - Target 1
 1. User Enumeration (WordPress site)
 2. Weak User Password
-3. Unsalted User Password Hash (WordPress database)
-4. Misconfiguration of User Privileges/Privilege Escalation
+3. Misconfiguration of User Privileges/Privilege Escalation

 ### Exploitation
 The Red Team was able to penetrate Michael and retrieve the following confidential data: